 - Age.
 Being older puts you at higher risk.

 - Certain medical conditions.
-Certain diseases, such as cancer, diabetes, hypertension and kidney disease, increase your risk.
+Certain diseases, such as cancer, diabetes, high blood pressure (hypertension) and kidney disease, increase your risk.
 So does receiving an organ transplant.

-Your best bet for preventing West Nile virus and other mosquito-borne illnesses is to avoid exposure to mosquitoes and eliminate standing water, where mosquitoes breed.
+Your best bet for preventing West Nile virus and other mosquito-borne illnesses is to avoid exposure to mosquitoes and remove standing water, where mosquitoes breed.

 - Unclog roof gutters.